Posted on 1/20/2016 in Digital Marketing

 To market in higher ed successfully, you need more than just acquiring leads.
 You need to know where those leads originated.
 To do that you need to leverage lead tracking.

 Most institutions rely on “last-click attribution.”
 This method of lead tracking gives credit for converting the lead to the most recent channel used.

 Imagine you’re running a PPC campaign for the keyword phrase “get a culinary degree in Kansas City.”
 Someone searches for that phrase, clicks on your ad, and fills your form to become a lead.
 Last click-attribution records “culinary degree in Kansas City” as converting that visitor into a lead.
 What last-click attribution doesn’t recognize is all of the points of contact that the user had before converting.

 The usual progression for any prospective student is not a one-and-done experience.
 Sorry to say, but they do not visit your university’s page for the first time and then become leads immediately, no matter how good your site.
 They can become interested in your course material, student life, or blog series.
 It causes them to remember your college’s brand and then return in the future, possibly multiple times, before converting.

 Now, what should be tracked?
 The keyword that converted or the content that originally got the users on your site?
 This is why your student recruitment strategy needs a campaign structure that takes assisted conversions into account.

 What Are Assisted Conversions and Why They Matter

 Assisted conversions are the interactions prospective students have with your school that lead up to the conversion.

 However, they are not the occasions that actually caused the conversion.
-They are the points of entry that allow prospective students to discover your brand, hear about your offerings, or otherwise become interested in your school.
-Although “get a culinary degree in Kansas City” is the converting point, “colleges in Kansas city” or even “culinary degrees” could have aided in that lead.
+They are the points of entry that allow prospective students to discover your brand, hear about their offerings, or otherwise become interested in your school.
+Although “get a culinary degree in Kansas City” is the converting point, “colleges in Kansas City” or even “culinary degrees” could have aided in that lead.